Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your

 - public transportation and parking.

 Although not as good as the Tangerine’s 2% earn rate, if you’re looking for cash back rewards on all purchases without having to worry about specific categories, and want to earn bonus rewards shopping with select retailers, this card could be a good alternative.

 Best Mastercard for flexible travel with no fee

-If cash back rewards aren’t for you, we’ve got you covered with the top no fee Mastercard in Canada for flexible travel rewards.
+If cash back rewards aren’t for you, we’ve got you covered with a top no fee Mastercard in Canada for flexible travel rewards.

 Just a heads up, “flexible” means you can use the points earned on these cards for more than just travel – but travel will often give you the best value.